thoisii/Self-Organizing-Lists/README.md

 # Self-Organizing-Lists

-Linked lists created from letters and words to count their occurrences.
-List order is determined by three different heuistics: count, move-to-front, and transpose.
+Data structure - Linked Lists.
+Sort letters and words to count their total occurrences and frequency.
+List order is determined by three different heuristics: count, move-to-front, and transpose.